 There’s an old adage that we protect what we love.
 So if you’re starting to love kelp, the first step in protecting and restoring it is to figure out what kind of shape it’s in and what stresses it out.
 That knowledge can then become a story, and the story can help change minds and create opportunities for investing time and money in protection and conservation.
 Thankfully, where I live, there is a lot going on with regard to monitoring and conservation.

-Kelp monitoring can be a challenge, given its wide distribution in the marine waters of the west coast, hazards associated with wind, waves and tides that can complicate field studies, and the short timeframe for observing it during its peak growing season in the late spring and summer when it is most visible.
+Kelp monitoring can be a challenge, given the wide distribution of kelp in the marine waters of the west coast, hazards associated with wind, waves, and tides that can complicate field studies, and the short timeframe for observing it during its peak growing season in the late spring and summer when it is most visible.
+Small boats, kayaks, fixed-wing aircraft, and even satellites have been used to map kelp beds in coastal locations.
 The Washington State Department of Natural Resources has done some great work using fixed-wing aircraft with sophisticated cameras to create maps of kelp abundance from year to year.
 They also use small boats in protected areas to augment the aerial data.
 This work has identified areas like southern Puget Sound, where significant losses of kelp forests have occurred.
 The Northwest Straits Commission and its partner Marine Resources Committees (MRCs) have also become involved in kelp monitoring.
-Each summer, many MRC volunteers use sea kayaks equipped with GPS devices to paddle around the perimeter of local kelp beds to assess total acreage and compare results from year to year.
+Each summer, many MRC volunteers use sea kayaks equipped with global positioning system (GPS) devices to paddle around the perimeter of local kelp beds to assess total acreage and compare results from year to year.
 An example of their work is presented below.

 The graphic above shows how the kelp forest “footprint” has changed a bit over time at Freshwater Bay and Clallam Bay west of Port Angeles, Washington.
 The good news is that those beds have remained relatively stable, probably because they benefit from cooler, nutrient-rich Pacific Ocean water and the lack of stressors from intense nearshore development that exists near larger cities and urban areas.